Clarity PPM Glossary

 teamis a predefined group of resources with planned capability.
 Project managers can allocate and assign the predefined teams to tasks using the project Staff capability.

 participantis a member of the project team who can access the project tasks, conversations, timesheets, and other assigned application pages.
 This participant may not necessarily be assigned any project tasks.
 In classic PPM, team participants might have access to calendars, documents, processes, action items, discussions, and other classic project portlets and pages.

 An interactive calendar that allows the user to define multiple period types (weekly, monthly, quarterly, and annual).
 The resource staffing functionality uses the calendar for displaying resource and investment allocations and forecasts.

-A tenant administrator is a person who administers the CA On Demand Portal or Okta Tenant Admin for their organization.
+A tenant administrator is a person who administers the CA On Demand Portal for their organization.

 timesheetenables resources to record and submit the time spent (actuals) on the tasks that are assigned to them.

 Total effort(also sometimes referred to as